 - National origin – A prospect’s national origin shouldn’t be considered when renting to them.

 Other forms of housing discrimination are as follows:

-- Running ads containing discriminatory language. > - Asking tenants illegal questions when screening them. > - Using a different tenant qualifying process when choosing persons to rent to. > - Setting different standards for tenants based on their race, color, or other > protected characteristic. > - Terminating a tenant’s lease for a discriminatory reason.
+- Running ads containing discriminatory language.

+- Asking renters illegal questions when screening them.

+- Using a different tenant qualifying process when choosing persons to rent to.

+- Setting different standards for renters based on their race, color, disability, or other protected characteristic.

+- Terminating a tenant’s lease for a discriminatory reason.

 - Saying your rental property is available or not available depending on the sex, national origin, or any other protected class of the prospective tenant.

 - Steering a tenant away from a neighborhood or section of a community, which comprises a dominant racial or ethnic group.

 What Rights Do Renters with Disabilities in Pennsylvania Have?